Italy’s Left Rebels Against Leader in Presidential Vote

 In the second round, he won no votes at all when both left- and right-wing members cast blank ballots.

-The failed election is an embarrassment for the left’s leader and prime ministerial candidate Pier Luigi Bersani who has failed to form a government after winning a majority for his party in the lower chamber of parliament but not the Senate where former premier Silvio Berlusconi’s right-wing bloc holds nearly as many seats.
+The failed election is an embarrassment for the left’s leader and prime ministerial candidate, Pier Luigi Bersani, who has been struggling to form a government since winning a majority for his party in the lower chamber of parliament but not in the Senate, where former premier Silvio Berlusconi’s conservatives hold nearly as many seats.

-Further complicating the presidential election is the intransigence of the Five Star Movement, an upstart anti-establishment party led by former comic Beppe Grillo that won almost a sixth of the Senate seats in February’s election.
-Some of Bersani’s members voted for its preferred candidate instead, leftist Stefano Rodotà.
+Further complicating the presidential election is the intransigence of the Five Star Movement, an upstart anti-establishment party that won almost a sixth of the Senate seats in February’s election.
+Some of Bersani’s members joined the Five Stars in voting for the leftist Stefano Rodotà.

-Matteo Renzi, the popular mayor of Florence who challenged Bersani for the party leadership in a primary election last year, said ahead of the parliamentary vote, “Voting for Franco Marini today would be to do a disservice to the country.”
+Matteo Renzi, the popular mayor of Florence who challenged Bersani for the party leadership last year, said ahead of the parliamentary vote, “Voting for Franco Marini today would be to do a disservice to the country.”
 He described the octogenarian former Christian Democrat as a “candidate from the last century” who lacked international stature.

-The Italian president has a mostly ceremonial function but also the power to dissolve parliament and call new elections.
-That may be necessary to break the political deadlock.
+The Italian president is mostly a figurehead but does hav the power to dissolve parliament and call elections.
+That may be the only way to break the political deadlock.

-If Bersani fails to get a president elected and form a government, his party might replace him with Renzi in reelections.
-28 percent of Italians support him for the prime ministership, an SWG survey showed, while only 14 percent back Bersani.
+If Bersani fails to get a president elected and form a government, his party might replace him with Renzi.
+28 percent of Italians would support him for the prime ministership, an SWG survey found.
+Only 14 percent back Bersani.